milojezek/milojezek/README.md

 <img align="right" width="400" height="200" src="dev_gif.gif">

-🌱 Currently gaining experience in backend and Android development
+🌱 Gaining experience in backend and Android development

 🛠️ Employed but open to collaboration on small side projects